1987 Bintaro train crash: Criminal sanctions

 The driver of KA 225, Slamet Suradio, survived the crash and was charged with negligence causing death.
 He received the maximum penalty of 5 years, which he felt was unfair as he was only following the Stationmaster's instructions.
-He received no pension, despite more than 20 years of work for the rail company.
+He received no pension, despite more than 20 years of service for the rail company.
 Upon release, he returned to his hometown of Purworejo in Central Java province and became a cigarette seller.
+He died on 3 June 2026, due to old age.

-Adung Syafei, the conductor of KA 225, was sentenced 2 years and 6 months in prison.
-Umrihadi of Kebayoran Lama Station was 10 months in prison.
+Adung Syafei, the conductor of KA 225, was sentenced to 2 years and 6 months in prison.
+Umrihadi of Kebayoran Lama Station was sentenced to 10 months in prison.

 Aftermath

-Upon investigation done by KNKT (Komite Nasional Keselamatan Transportasi, lit.
-National Transportation Safety Committee), the committee gave some recommendations and actions to be taken to prevent similar accident in the future.
-These include upgrades to the signaling, which at the time was still using mechanical system to a digital system, plus a review over PJKA's (now KAI) Standard Operating Procedure.
-Another recommendation was the construction of a new station between Kebayoran and Sudimara, the distance of which were considered extreme at over 13 km, to give a safety signal for passing train and reducing blind spots.
+Upon investigation by KNKT (Komite Nasional Keselamatan Transportasi, lit.
+National Transportation Safety Committee), the committee gave suggested recommendations to prevent similar accidents in the future.
+These included upgrading the signaling, which at the time was still using mechanical system, to a digital system, plus a review of PJKA's (now KAI) standard operating procedure.
+Also recommended was the construction of a new station between Kebayoran and Sudimara, the distance of which were considered extreme at over 13 km, to give a safety signal for passing train and reducing blind spots.
 The new station became the modern-day Pondok Ranji station, which opened in 1990.